Cash-Out Refinance Canada 2024

 How Does a Cash-Out Refinance Work?

-Over time, as you continue to make mortgage payments, your mortgage balance will decrease.
-This increases your home equity if your home value stays the same.
-However, your home value also affects your home equity.
-If the value of your home increases, then your home equity also increases.
-That’s because if you were to sell today, you will be able to get a higher selling price while the mortgage debt tied to the home stays the same.
-If home values decrease, then your home equity will also decrease.
-It’s possible for your home equity to decrease even when you are making regular mortgage payments during instances where your home value decreases more than your mortgage principal payments.
+The amount that you can borrow with a cash-out refinance will depend on how much home equity you have.
+Over time, as you continue to make mortgage payments, your mortgage balance will decrease, and your home equity will increase if your home value stays the same.
+The home value also affects your home equity.
+If the value of your home increases, then your home equity also increases, and if home values decrease, then your home equity will also decrease.

 Cash-Out Refinance vs Refinance